lin-stephanie/astro-antfustyle-theme/src/content/blog/faqs-and-known-issues.md

 ### Search Functionality

-The theme utilizes :link[Pagefind]{id=CloudCannon/pagefind} to enable search functionality.

-You can control the search index dynamically in `src/layouts/StandardLayout.astro`.
-By default, only blog posts are searchable (set in `src/pages/blog/[...slug].astro` with `isSearchable={true}`).
-You can adjust this by passing the `isSearchable` prop to the StandardLayout component, or for more custom search options, check out [Configuring what content is indexed](https://pagefind.app/docs/indexing/).

-Search for `data-pagefind-` in the editor to see the current setup.
+The theme uses :link[Pagefind]{id=CloudCannon/pagefind} for search functionality.
+It is implemented in the `Search.astro` component and configured via `RenderPost.astro` and `StandardLayout.astro`.
+By default, pages generated through dynamic routes that use `RenderPost.astro` and whose collections are listed in the `includes` option will be indexed by Pagefind and become searchable after build.

+The search feature supports filtering by content collections, batch loading, search term highlighting on the results page, and limiting the number of displayed results.
+See [configurable options](../basic-configuration/#search) for details.
+You can also search for `data-pagefind-` in the editor to view all related setup.

 > [!warning]- Pagefind works after build
 >